Relationship Cycle for Love Addict and Avoidant

 They may revert back to "the person they were in the beginning", by ‘giving’ loads of attention, compliments, making new promises, apologizing for wrongs, etc. ...

-And step by step, you can grow into a secure, self-loving, mature adult who no longer gets sucked into unhealthy relational cycles, but instead allows love and intimacy and mutual connection that you deserve.
+And step by step, you can grow into a secure and self-loving adult who no longer gets sucked into unhealthy relational cycles, but instead embraces real intimacy and mutual connection.